 Tentative Outages will not be considered for CRR models unless they are converted to a Planned Outage and approved before the Auction model is built.

 Planned Outages will still be able to be submitted with more than 90 days’ notice, but will not be subject to the automated screening process planned for Tentative Outages.

+Any proposed transmission outage that potentially restricts generator output should be coordinated with a planned resource outage in order to ensure adequate transmission capacity to allow full output of the resource.

-Any planned transmission outage that is submitted > 90 days will be evaluated using the existing Outage Coordination process and if approved will be scheduled and given priority relative to resource and transmission planned outages that are submitted with less notice.
+Any planned transmission outage that is submitted > 90 days will be evaluated using the existing Outage Coordination process and if approved will be scheduled and given priority relative to planned resource outages that are submitted < 90 days in advance and transmission planned outages that are submitted with less notice.

 Priority in coordination will be given to outages with the most notice.

 If there is a reliability concern, ERCOT may reject, withdraw approval, or ask for any outage to be rescheduled at any time.

+Planned Resource outages submitted > 90 days in advance are still automatically approved.

+Planned Resource outages submitted < 90 days in advance would be subject to rejection if they conflict with transmission outages submitted > 90 days in advance.

 Any planned outage of a facility that satisfies any of the following must be submitted > 90 days from the planned start date of the outage.